dbs-leipzig/gradoop/README.md

 (org.gradoop.biiig.examples.BTGAnalysisDriver).
 Please have a look at the driver for further details on how to implement a pipeline.

-To run the pipeline on your hadoop installation, please follow these steps.
+To execute the pipeline on your hadoop installation, please follow these steps.

 *   Copy the generated `gradoop-examples/target/gradoop-examples-<version>-jar
 -with-dependencies.jar`